dtsuper3/dtsuper3/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on something cool;
-- 🚀 I’m currently learning cross platform mobile app development using React native.
+- 🚀 I’m currently learning cross-platform mobile app development using React native.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, and I am happy to help;
 - 📫 How to reach me: dtsuper3@gmail.com;
 - 📝 [Resume](https://www.deepakthapa.in/docs/Deepak-Thapa-Resume-Web-Developer.pdf).